 Roles will be maintained during subsequent imports and updates.

-In the future, simply ascribe new users to those groups in order to assign them the desired roles.
+In the future, simply assign new users to this/these group(s) in order to give them the desired roles.